 2. Records

-Separate records of cumulative amounts must be maintained for each job the employee holds, unless the employer determines that a single employment relationship exists.
+Employers must maintain separate records of cumulative amounts for each job the employee holds, unless they determine that a single employment relationship exists.
 This is the same requirement as under automatic enrolment legislation.

-The need to calculate 2014 Scheme pensions on a year by year basis means that separate records are vital and must be retained.
+Under the 2014 Scheme, pensions are calculated on a year by year basis.
+This means that maintaining separate records is essential to ensure accurate pension calculations.

 Examples of when an employer may determine that a single employment relationship exists are:

-two concurrent employments where, if one is terminated, the other must be terminated at the same time
+concurrent employments where ending one job automatically ends the other

-two sequential employments without a break (eg a promotion).
+sequential employments with no break in service (for example, a promotion or role change)

-Where a single employment relationship does not exist, separate records will be required for each job in order to calculate and hold the data needed to determine correctly the amount of pension accrued in each year for each job.
+Where a single employment relationship does not exist, separate records will be required for each job.
+This is necessary to determine correctly the amount of pension accrued in each year for each job.

 Example 1: Concurrent employment